Patience helped me to meet my desires

 What I’ve found was that a positive change doesn’t come from self-hatred, but rather from a gentle observation and acceptance of oneself.

 Once I’ve started challenging myself in a constructive and conscious way, amazingly, life had started unfolding in a way that was supportive of my desires.

 And now that concept of connection to the truth of who I really am and that we all have been destined to be happy, joyful and free, is becoming my reality.

-I’ve always longed for an adventure, freedom and joy of existence, and tried to give that to my soul as much as I could for the past few years, but eventually I needed to find a good ammount of courage and time to let go of my past grips.
+I’ve always longed for an adventure, freedom, and joy of existence, and tried to give that to my soul as much as I could for the past few years, but eventually, I needed to find a good amount of courage and time to let go of my past trips.

 Only then I’ve reached a point where the burning question: “How can one create their existence?” appeared laud enough, and I’ve discovered that the answer was always there, sitting in my lap, I just needed to grab it!